Skip to content

 Table of Contents

 An employment contract is a legal agreement between you and your employee.
-It sets out both of your obligations towards each other and the rights and responsibilities in the employment relationship.
+It sets out your obligations towards each other and the rights and responsibilities in the employment relationship.
 Employment contracts are crucial for a successful employment relationship.
-Likewise, they serve as a reference tool for any confusion concerning your employee’s work.
-Therefore, you should ensure that you draft your employment contracts carefully and correctly.
+Likewise, they serve as a reference tool to clear up any confusion concerning your employee’s work.
+Therefore, you should ensure you draft your employment contracts carefully and correctly.
 This requires you to understand the main employment terms your contract should contain and those required by law.
-This article will explain express and implied terms of an employment contract.
+This article will explain the express and implied terms of an employment contract.
 It will give examples of each and highlight some helpful information about them.

 Express Terms of Employment Contracts

 Express terms of an employment contract are the specific terms within it.
 They cover explicit rights and duties.
-For example, information like your employee’s pay and working hours are all express terms.
-Indeed, express terms of an employment contract are those you and your employee agree to.
+For example, information like your employee’s pay and working hours is an express term.
+Indeed, express terms of an employment contract are those that you and your employee agree to.

 Express terms are agreed upon in writing or verbally at the interview with your employee.
-However, some express terms must be put in writing within a ‘written statement of particulars’.
-Essentially, this will be a document containing the main conditions of your employee’s employment with you.
-Likewise, you must give this to your employee before they start their job with you or on the day that they begin.
+However, some express terms must be written within a ‘written statement of particulars’.
+Essentially, this document will contain the main conditions of your employee’s employment with you and will usually be set out in the employment contract.
+You must give this to your employees before they start their job with you or on the day they begin.

-Additionally, some express terms are typical to find in writing within an employment agreement.
+Some express terms are typically found in writing within an employment contract.
 These include:

 • the job title;